henrydm/Rhino-Pong/README.md

-# Rhino-Pong
+# Rhino Pong

-Pong Game inside Rhinoceros 3D.
+Pong Game for Rhinoceros 3D (CAD Software).

 Use Up/Down keys to move the stick if you are in perspective (the sticks are in sides) if you rotate the scene and camera position is behind a stick use Left/Right keys.